Frequent Urination: 13 Possible Causes (& How to Stop It)

 An increase in urinary frequency can also be caused by a UTI, especially if you are experiencing other symptoms like pain or burning with urination, decreased urine production and urinary urgency (the feeling of needing to urinate urgently).
 Learn more aboutthe most common symptoms of a UTI.

-What to do: You should consult your doctor if you suspect a UTI so that testing can be ordered to confirm the presence of bacteria in the urine.
+How to stop it: You should consult your doctor if you suspect a UTI so that testing can be ordered to confirm the presence of bacteria in the urine.
 From there, UTI treatment can be initiated, usually with the use of antibiotics.

 Learn more about teas for a UTI that you can prepare to help speed-up your recovery.